80% of consumers prefer email as the primary method of outreach from a brand.

 - Protect your customers and their data from scraping, data-mining and other tactics used to steal data

 Not only do these interactions engage.
-You can also learn more about your customers based upon how they interact.
+You can also learn more about your customers based on how they interact.

 Start with basics like social media icons and gifs.
 As you branch out, find new and interesting ways to be more interactive.